Table of Contents

 Social services manager is largely an administrative or supervisory role assisting organizations that promote social welfare.
 It oversees the operation of a social work organization.

-Community groups need you to help them manage general community wellness particularly for the elderly, children, low-income families, the homeless, or people facing challenges in life.
+Community groups need you to help them manage general community wellness, particularly for the elderly, children, low-income families, the homeless, or people facing challenges in life.
 You can work with religious groups, civic, professional, health care, Grant organizations, and more.

 This job also deals with workers in facilitating different services from government to non-profit agencies.
-Although candidates with related experience are preferred, a teacher can successfully handle supervising, analyze community needs, and then design programs to meet those needs.
+Although candidates with related experience are preferred, a teacher can successfully handle supervising, analyzing community needs, and then design programs to meet those needs.
 Income varies depending on the size and funding of the employer group.

 20) Executive Assistant

 Working as an executive assistant during the summer break can equip you with professional skills as you provide high-level administrative support, personalized and timely support to executive members.
 You function as the point of contact among executives, employees, clients, and business associates.

 You will be working similar to the role of secretary except that as an executive assistant, you are responsible for managing the schedules of top executives.
 You also manage calendars, arrange travels, set up meetings, conduct market research, and even prepare expense reports.